BioinfoMachineLearning/MULTICOM3/README.md

         - Subunit A
         - Subunit B
         - ...
-    N3_monomer_structure_generation/           # Working directory for generating monomer structural models
+    N3_monomer_structure_generation/           # Working directory for generating monomer structural predictions
         - Subunit A
         - Subunit B
         - ...
-    N4_monomer_alignments_concatenation/       # Working directory for concatenating the monomer MSAs N5_monomer_templates_search/               # Working directory for concatenating the monomer templates N6_multimer_structure_generation/          # Working directory for generating multimer structural models N7_monomer_structure_evaluation            # Working directory for evaluating monomer structural models
+    N4_monomer_alignments_concatenation/       # Working directory for concatenating the monomer MSAs N5_monomer_templates_search/               # Working directory for concatenating the monomer templates N6_multimer_structure_generation/          # Working directory for generating multimer structural predictions N7_monomer_structure_evaluation            # Working directory for evaluating monomer structural predictions
         - Subunit A
-            # Rankings for all the models
+            # Rankings for all the predictions
             - alphafold_ranking.csv            # AlphaFold2 pLDDT ranking
             - pairwise_ranking.tm              # Pairwise (APOLLO) ranking
             - pairwise_af_avg.ranking          # Average ranking of the two

-            # Rankings for the models generated by monomer structure prediction
+            # Rankings for the predictions generated by monomer structure prediction
             - alphafold_ranking_monomer.csv    # AlphaFold2 pLDDT ranking
             - pairwise_af_avg_monomer.ranking  # Average ranking

-            # Rankings for the models extracted from multimer models
+            # Rankings for the predictions extracted from multimer predictions
             - alphafold_ranking_multimer.csv   # AlphaFold2 pLDDT ranking
             - pairwise_af_avg_multimer.ranking # Average ranking

         - Subunit B
         - ...
-    N8_multimer_structure_evaluation           # Working directory for evaluating multimer structural models
+    N8_multimer_structure_evaluation           # Working directory for evaluating multimer structural predictions
         - alphafold_ranking.csv                # AlphaFold2 pLDDT ranking
         - multieva.csv                         # Pairwise ranking using MMalign
         - pairwise_af_avg.ranking              # Average ranking of the two
-    N9_multimer_structure_refinement           # Working directory for refining multimer structural models N9_multimer_structure_refinement_final     # Output directory for the refined multimer models
+    N9_multimer_structure_refinement           # Working directory for refining multimer structural predictions N9_multimer_structure_refinement_final     # Output directory for the refined multimer predictions
 ```

-* The models and ranking files are saved in *N8_multimer_structure_evaluation*, similarly, you can check the AlphaFold-Multimer confidence score ranking file (alphafold_ranking.csv) to look for the structure with the highest predicted confidence score generated by AlphaFold-Multimer.
+* The predictions and ranking files are saved in *N8_multimer_structure_evaluation*, similarly, you can check the AlphaFold-Multimer confidence score ranking file (alphafold_ranking.csv) to look for the structure with the highest predicted confidence score generated by AlphaFold-Multimer.
 The *multieva.csv* and *pairwise_af_avg.ranking* are the other two ranking files.

-* The refined multimer models are saved in *N9_multimer_structure_refinement_final*.
+* The refined multimer predictions are saved in *N9_multimer_structure_refinement_final*.

-* The monomer structures and ranking files are saved in *N7_monomer_structure_evaluation* if you want to check the models and rankings for the monomer structures.
+* The monomer structures and ranking files are saved in *N7_monomer_structure_evaluation* if you want to check the predictions and rankings for the monomer structures.

 # Some CASP15 Prediction Examples (MULTICOM versus the Standard AlphaFold method: NIBS-AF2-multimer)